Tyler Stephenson Player Props: Reds vs. Rockies

-The Cincinnati Reds, including Tyler Stephenson (batting .263 in his past 10 games, with a double, a home run, three walks and six RBI), take on starting pitcher Noah Davis and the Colorado Rockies at Great American Ball Park, Tuesday at 7:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (batting .263 in his past 10 games, with a double, a home run, three walks and six RBI), battle starting pitcher Connor Seabold and the Colorado Rockies at Great American Ball Park, Wednesday at 12:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Rockies.

 Tyler Stephenson Game Info & Props vs. the Rockies